st3v3nmw/fanaka/interview-success-basics.rst

 Everything ready to hand
 ========================

 Have everything ready to hand.
 The job description, your CV, your notes, the answers you sent in with your initial application.
-It's not impressive when the interviewer mentions sonething the candidate wrote in their application and a look of panic crosses their face, because they can't even remember saying that.
+It's not impressive when the interviewer mentions something the candidate wrote in their application and a look of panic crosses their face, because they can't even remember saying that.

 When you're faced with a question like: "Can you show me an example of your work?" you don't want to get into a scramble to find something.
 Have it all ready.
 (In any case, you should be the one leading that conversation: "I'd like to be able to talk you through some examples of my work".)